Get offer plus promotions and updates. Review our privacy policy.

 Realty Times states that high-quality home security systems can also provide returns over time, raising a home’s value by as much as 5 percent.
 The allure of strong protection and security is attractive to potential buyers, Realty Times asserts, upping the chance of offers.
 Of course, wireless systems are also easy to transport, making it just as simple for homeowners and renters to take their system with them if they move.

-7. Home security systems allow you to check on kids, elderly relatives,
+7. Home security systems allow you to check on kids, elderly relatives, and pets

 Whether you are at work or out of town, systems can check on family members and pets from anywhere.
 Cameras with two-way audio capabilities allow you to see and speak to people in the house, calming anxious pets, communicating with children home alone after school, or making sure caregivers treat elderly relatives properly.